John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 # Using the network and attacking
 The interface of the board's network is really user-friendly and you can possibly figure out everything by yourself, as it gives you some very short directions about everything.
 However, as you probably have never done this again stick with this tutorial and I will guide you through every option.
-The first page is Scan and you can easily understand what it does.
+The first page is **Scan** and you can easily understand what it does.
 THe first page is broken down to 3 simple categories.
-The first is Access Points are all the nearby Wifi Networks that the Deauther can detect/scan, then we have Stations and lastly the saved Devices.
+The first is *Access Points*, and these are all the nearby Wifi Networks that the Deauther can detect/scan, then we have *Stations* and lastly the *Saved Devices*.
 To perform a scan, press APS and this will scan for all the nearby Access Points.
 After that, you can select a network that you want to attack with the Deauth Attack (we will get there in 2 minutes)

 <hr>

-The second page is called "SSIDs".
+The second page is called **SSIDs**.
 It holds 4 values:
 • SSID: Where you put the name you want to use in the Beacon/Probe Attack
 • WPA2 (radio button)
 • Number (The number of fake networks that are going to be created)